feltus/OSG-GEM/README.md

 ####Tools

 This directory contains job wrappers for each step of the workflow.
-If the user would like to change software parameters, they may modify the parameters in the files here.
+It is suggested that the user becomes familiar with the parameters set for each software to determine if they would like to make changes.
+If the user would like to change software parameters, they may modify the commands in the files here.
 Note that any changes to input filenames in the commands must match the files that are catalogued in the _task-files_ directory (explained below)

 ####task-files